 Gone are the days when seeking diverse talent, translated to “hire a Black person.”
 I hate to be so blunt, but it is the reality.
 Employers are looking for new grad talent with the professional preparation to succeed.

 The percentage of American college students who are Hispanic, Asian/Pacific Islander, Black, and American Indian/Alaska Native has been increasing steadily over the years.
 For example between 1976 and 2011, the percentage of Black students rose from 10 to 15% according to the National Center for Education Statistics (NCES).
-Although the growth in the Black college population is significant, the growth of Hispanic students is very impressive going from 4 to 14% and for Asian student population growing from 2 to 6%.
+Although the growth in the Black college population is significant, the growth of Hispanic students from 4 to 14% and for Asian student from 2 to 6%, is also very impressive going

 One way we should be viewing this data is that there will be greater competition among graduates to get into companies that are actively seeking diverse talent.

-What Black students must do before graduation to compete
+What Black students must do before graduation to be competitive

 Black students who want to seriously compete for career positions within major organizations must do three things: